Henry Hugh Armstead: Biography

 Armstead was born at Bloomsbury in central London, the son of John Armstead, a chaser and heraldic engraver.
 He trained first under his father, then at the Government School of Design at Somerset House and afterwards at private art schools.
 He also studied with Edward Hodges Baily.

 At the age of eighteen Armstead went to work for the silversmiths Hunt and Roskell.
 The works he later made there included the Kean Testimonial, a set of nine pieces of silver presented to the actor Charles Kean, and the Outram Shield (1862), made for presentation to Lieutenant-General Sir James Outram.
 He both made the clay models for the objects and chased the cast silver.

 In the late 1850s Armstead was commissioned to make a statue, in Caen stone, of Aristotle for the Oxford University Museum of Natural History.
 After this he increasingly concentrated on sculpture rather than metalwork.
-He designed a set of friezes for the exterior of Eatington Hall, as part of its remodelling in 1858–1862; they were carved by Edward Clarke, Commissions for work at the Palace of Westminster, and the Albert Memorial helped Armstead to establish his reputation.
+He designed a set of friezes for the exterior of Ettington Hall in Warwickshire, as part of its remodelling in 1858–1862; they were carved by Edward Clarke, Commissions for work at the Palace of Westminster, and the Albert Memorial helped Armstead to establish his reputation.
 He subsequently executed a large number of public statues, funerary works and other architectural schemes.

 At the Palace of Westminster Armstead carved eighteen oak panels in the Queens's Robing Room illustrating the legend of King Arthur beneath a series of murals by William Dyce.